 In 2014, chef Yasumasa Takagi opened the first Kit Kat Chocolatory in Japan.
 And it was here that Mr. Takagi started creating the many eccentric Kit Kat flavors you can find today.

 Since then, the Kit Kat Chocolatory has expanded its operations and has opened an additional seven branches across Japan.

 And if you’re wondering where you can find a designer Kit Kat, you’ve found it!
 Kit Kat Chocolatories are the high-end shops that manufacture and sell the many unconventional yet timeless and delectable Japanese Kit Kat flavors.

-A few examples of the high-end Kit Kat flavors found in these shops include strawberry cheesecake, orange-chocolate rum, sweet potato, raspberry-infused dark chocolate, etc.
+Examples of the high-end Kit Kat flavors in these shops include strawberry cheesecake, orange-chocolate rum, sweet potato, raspberry-infused dark chocolate, etc.

 For instance, in southwestern Japan, you’ll often find Ocean Salt Kit Kats made with sea salt taken directly from the Seto Inland sea.
-Alternately, on the Japanese island of Kyushu, you’re more likely to find Purple Sweet Potato Kit Kats made with produce grown locally on the island itself.
+Alternately, on the Japanese island of Kyushu, you’re more likely to find Purple Sweet Potato Kit Kats locally produced on the island itself.

 Finally, Nestlé also produces some limited-edition flavors.
 Any excess product is usually saved and sold in gift bags called “fukubukuro,” a Japanese New Year tradition where merchants sell grab bags of confections at discounted prices.

 In 2015, the brand manufactured a limited-edition run of no more than 500 single-finger Japanese Kit Kats wrapped in gold leaf—these specialty Kit Kats sold for about $16 each in high-end Kit Kat Chocolatory shops.